How to Improve Your Conversation Skills (It’s Not That Hard)

 How to get better at conversation?
 Always keep the tone positive.
 If you spend your entire lunch break talking about how your car broke down, the other person won’t get a positive emotion from your chat.

-If unpleasant topics have arisen during the conversation, always close the conversation with a good topic.
 It can simply be a simple, pleasant message, such as a compliment.
 What your interlocutor remembers the most is the final thing you say.

 Don’t be too pessimistic.
 At the first meeting, don’t focus on how hard it is for you or how horrible everything is.
 Don’t even bring up a time when you didn’t enjoy something.

-Excessive pessimism drives people away from you.
 Even if you’re in a foul mood, try to appear as upbeat as possible if you want to get along with others.
 However, maintain a good attitude without going overboard.

 4. Learn how to express interest in the other party